M-Facey/formjam/README.md

 # FormJam: A Simple Form App

 This is a simple app created using Vue 3 and Pocketbase.
-The rest of the docs will be added at a later date.
+The `src` documentation found [here](./src/README.md) can help newcomers understand how the project is broken down based on folder structure. :warning: The docs for different folders are still being worked on.

 ## :computer: The Tech I Used

 ### Front end

 - Vue 3 with Typescript
   - Vue Router: for routing
+- Tiptap for rich text editor
+  - Character Count plugin
+  - Link plugin
+  - Underline plugin
+- Icones for icons
 - TailwindCSS

 ### Back end